sci-comp/SceneBuilder/README.md

 ![scene_builder_create_items](./Documentation/Image/scene_builder_create_items.png)

 4. When the command "Create scene builder items" is run, the scene icon_studio will be opened.
-Please close the scene when it's done without saving any changes to icon_studio.tscn
+Please close the scene when it's done without saving changes to icon_studio.tscn.

+However, if you would like to make changes to icon_studio.tscn, then that's a great way to customize your icons.

 5. In the scene builder dock, click the button "Reload all items"

 ### Update the scene builder dock